• Icon Head

 5. What your rights are in respect of Personal Information we may hold about you

-• being entitled to request restrictions upon the processing of your Personal Information, and being able to request rectification or erasure of your Personal Information under certain circumstances; and
+• request restrictions upon the processing of, rectification or erasure of your Personal Information in certain circumstances; and

-If you would like to contact us to in respect of your Personal Information, please email us at mail@greenwoodroche.com.
+If you would like to contact us in respect of your Personal Information, please email us at mail@greenwoodroche.com.

-Third-party websites
+6. Third-party websites

-Our website includes links to third-party websites.
+Our website may include links to third-party websites.
 When you click on one of these links, you will be subject to that third-party's privacy policies.
 We are not responsible for the actions of any third-party websites, or for how that third-party may collect, store, use or disclose any Personal Information that you may provide.

-6. Protecting your privacy
+7. Protecting your privacy

-• having access-restricted premises;
+• maintaining access-restricted premises;

-• providing Privacy Act training to staff.
+• providing Privacy Act training to our staff.